kirtonchief/alexa-skill-exeter-rugby/readme.md

-# Telegram Premiership Rugby Bot
+# Alex Skill - Premiership Rugby Results, Fixtures and Table Standings.

 This Alexa Skill will fetch results, fixture, and table information for Premiership Rugby teams.